Lunarexxy/Ninitale/README.md

 They're generally tested and ready for use.
 The exception is the WIP pack, which I use to store whatever I've been working on that I want to save.

-## TODO
+## Known issues

 **Beam Blocks:**

-* Support all wood types instead of just Softwood
+ * Only supports Softwood at the moment.
+(WIP!)
+ * Textures may not line up perfectly with vanilla beams, due to block rotation mis-aligning it.
+I can't fix it.

 ## Editing mods

-Edit modpacks on a clientside instance that you can easily restart at will.
+Edit modpacks on a world that you can easily restart at will. _(So ideally not a dedicated server.)_

 Not everything hot-reloads cleanly at the moment, and sometimes the game can enter an odd state where your changes are not fully applied until a server restart.
 This especially applies to new files, like block textures or newly generated icons.

 New or WIP packs should be put in their own modpack folder.